JDConejeros/book_authoritarianism/README.md

-# book_authoritarianism
+# Trust in political institutions and support for authoritarianism in Latin American students: Does civic knowledge make a difference?

-Research analyzes trust in political institutions and support for authoritarianism in eighth-grade students.
+Research deals with trust in political institutions, support for authoritarianism and civic knowledge in Latin American eighth-grade students.